-- 3. Show progress towards the beneficiary's personal outcomes; - 4.
+- 2. Give a picture of the service provided to the beneficiary; - 3.
+Show progress towards the beneficiary's personal outcomes; - 4.
 Record any change in the beneficiary's medical condition, behavior, or home situation which may indicate a need for reassessment and POC change; - 5.
 Record any changes or deviations from the typical weekly schedule in the beneficiary's approved POC; and - 6.
 Reflect each entry in the service log and/or timesheet.